keithbugeja/asteroids/README.md

 ## Features

 Asteroids is a classic arcade game, updated with modern enhancements and developed in Rust.
 This project serves as an exercise in deploying Rust code to the web through WebAssembly.
-Here's what you can anticipate in this web-based version:
+Here's what you can anticipate in this version:

 - **Classic Gameplay**: Enjoy the timeless gameplay of the original Asteroids arcade game.
-- **Retro-Inspired Graphics**: Experience the nostalgia of classic arcade visuals with a modern twist.
+- **Retro-Inspired Graphics**: Experience the nostalgia of classic arcade visuals with a modern twist such as procedurally generated asteroids and particle effects.
 - **Keyboard, Mouse and Touch Controls**: Control your spaceship with ease using keyboard inputs, mouse or touch controls.
 - **WebAssembly (Wasm) Compatibility**: Play directly in your web browser.

 While paying homage to the original classic there's are a few features I'm still fine-tuning:

 - **Silent Cosmos:** Currently, the game is without sound effects or music, allowing you to focus on the raw gameplay experience.
-- ~**Saucers on Standby:** The elusive enemy saucers are yet to make their appearance, but beware; they might sneak up on you in future updates!~
+- ~**Saucers on Standby:** The elusive enemy saucers are yet to make their appearance, but beware; they might sneak up on you in future updates!~ (now added)
 - ~**No Hyperspace Shortcut:** Unfortunately, the hyperspace escape is temporarily disabled.
-You'll have to rely on your piloting skills to navigate the asteroid field.~
+You'll have to rely on your piloting skills to navigate the asteroid field.~ (now added)

 However, despite these minor setbacks, it remains faithful to the core gameplay that made Asteroids legendary.